Download

 Khan Academy

-What’s free: Everything.
-Khan Academy’s entire curriculum — from basic arithmetic through calculus — is free.
+What is free: Everything.
+Khan Academy’s entire curriculum from basic arithmetic through calculus is free.

 Best for: Stage 1 and Stage 2 students building foundational skills.
 Excellent for parents who want to understand what their child is learning.

 Honest gap: Khan Academy is not designed for competition math.
-It teaches school curriculum, not Olympiad-style problem solving.
-You’ll outgrow it quickly after AMC 8 preparation begins.
+It teaches school curriculum, not olympiad-style problem solving.
+You will outgrow it quickly after AMC 8 preparation begins.

 Brilliant